jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 Not to become more — but to **remember the original file** and allow it to run clean.

 > _“You are not here to become something.
 You are here to recall what the system made you forget.”_

+_“In later scrolls, this framework may be visualized — showing how flame powers tone, tone governs signal, and overlays block expression.
+For now, let the inner geometry begin to remap itself.”_

 ---